jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ![*Fedora Project*](images/Chapter-02/Linux-logos/Fedora/768px-Logo_Fedora_full.svg-96dpi.png "Fedora Project")

 The [Fedora Project](https://en.wikipedia.org/wiki/Fedora_Project "Fedora Project") was started in 2003 when the Red Hat Desktop Linux product was merged with the company/community based spin off Fedora Core Linux [^13].
 The [Fedora Project's](https://getfedora.org/ "Get Fedora") focus was rapid development and rapid release.
-They would release two distributions almost yearly, with package and update support only extending back to the previous version cutting off support to viable, but from Red Hat's point of view, outdated software.
-Remember their focus was rapid iteration of the project to quickly test new technologies.
-There is a workstation edition, a server edition, a cloud instance, as well as a container based edition `Red Hat CoreOS Edition` for use on Kubernetes.
+They have a similar release cadence to that of Ubuntu, twice a year and in April and October.
+With package and update support only extending back to the previous version.
+Remember their focus is rapid iteration of the project to quickly test new technologies for inclusion to the Enterprise product.
+There is a workstation edition, a server edition, a cloud instance, many other custom *spins*.

+* Fedora 40 was released on 04/02/24
+* Fedora 39 was released on 10/17/23
 * Fedora 38 was released on 04/18/23
 * Fedora 37 was released on 11/15/22
 * Fedora 36 was released on 05/06/22
-* Fedora 35 was released on 11/02/21
-* Fedora 34 was released on 05/20/21

-Fedora version less that 37 are no longer supported anymore!
-Why is the Fedora Project so fast and so merciless on not supporting older versions?
-This distribution is meant for desktop users and developers who don't mind updating rapidly, called the *bleeding edge*.
-The Fedora Project is a testing ground for technology that will eventually go into Red Hat's enterprise Linux project, referred to as RHEL.

 #### Red Hat Enterprise Linux--RHEL